SeryioGonzalez/Azure_IoT_Lab/iothub/README.md

 # Creating an IoT Hub
-In this module we will create an Azure IoT Hub and configure a device The outcome if this module is creating the central Azure IoT Hub element in the intended architecture below
+In this module we will create an Azure IoT Hub and configure a device.

+The outcome if this module is creating the central Azure IoT Hub element in the intended architecture below
 ![Snapshot](../images/Lab-1.png "Azure IoT Hub Service")